Hospital Massacre: Plot

 The killer places a large box next to Susan's bed, which she opens to find Jack's severed head.
 Susan flees in terror to get help, eventually being found by Saxon and a nurse, who return her to her room.
 When she attempts to show them the contents of the box, it contains only a cake.
-After Susan tells Saxon about Harry's findings, Saxon goes to look over the copies of her paperwork in the archives, where he is murdered with a hatchet, an act witnessed by Susan.
-Susan's claims of there being a killer on the loose are disbelieved, and she is strapped to a gurney after being deemed delirious.
-The staff prepare to perform emergency surgery on Susan, but are killed in rapid succession by the murderer, who takes Susan to a vacant operating room.
-Susan pulls off the killer's mask to reveal he is Harry, who is really Harold.
+After Susan tells Saxon about Harry's findings, Saxon goes to look over the copies of her paperwork in the archives.
+She follows him but spots the killer heading to the archives too, armed with a surgical hatchet.
+Inside the archives, the killer waits for Saxon in the dark and drives the hatchet into his skull as he tries to flee, before disappearing.
+Susan witnesses all of this while hiding, her claims of there being a killer on the loose are disbelieved and she is strapped to a gurney after being deemed delirious.
+The staff prepare to perform emergency surgery on Susan.
+Nurse Dora is ambushed by the killer in an empty corridor, who chases her and injects her with poison.
+Dr. Beam is subsequently stabbed through the neck from behind a medical screen while observing Susan's x-rays.
+The killer then abducts Susan and takes her to a vacant operating room.
+Susan pulls off the killer's mask to reveal he is Harry, who is really Harold Rusk.
 When Susan asks what he wants, Harold responds, "What I've always wanted.
 Your heart".

-Before Harold can cut her open, Susan stabs him, and escapes.
-Susan is pursued to the roof by the wounded Harold, who she sets on fire, and sends plummeting onto the street below.
+Before Harold can cut her open, Susan stabs him after he is distracted by some patients, and escapes.
+Susan is pursued to the roof by the wounded Harold, who she sets on fire after spilling flammable liquid onto him during their chase, and sends him plummeting onto the street below.
 The next day, Susan is released, and reunites with her daughter and ex-husband outside of the hospital.